JonD-libera/libera-windows/About/Staff-Bios.md

 The nick mota is atom spelled it backwards.
 Someone else his old "quux" nick now.

-mota
+## JonathanD
 I came to ##windows around 2006 looking for help, and over time got more involved in helping others.
 In time, I joined staff myself.
 Presently, I'm running the channel with the help of the rest of our crew.
 I'm additionally part of the staff that runs freenode itself, and coordinate a number of foss events and meetups.

 I live in the Eastern US and am generally online between 0530-2100 Eastern time.
 (1030-0200 GMT.
 Be aware our daylight savings days are different.)
 The best time to reach me is early in the morning, right around 0530-0700)

-I can be reached at jonathand@freenode-windows.org
+I can be reached at jsimpson@fosscon.us

 I started attending freenode back around 2002-2003 mainly because of the phpBB project.
 Later on, I participated in the windows channel and the freenode channel.
 Lilo asked for me to join staff, I accepted.
 Many months passed, I descended(life stuff) to a regular user, continued to assist(windows).
 Nowadays you can find me wandering other good chans. -- photography, phpBB, wordpress, nginx, security, owncloud, networking.

 I am GMT -7/-8 depending on the time of year. :)